lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-31-Ackermann-not-PR-I.md

 as well as all the obvious syntactic operations on expressions that have been "Gödel-numbered" (coded in terms of arithmetic formulas).
 Among the PR functions are many that cannot be regarded as *feasibly* computable because they grow at an utterly unimaginable rate.
-(And do not, not say "exponential" here: exponential growth is negligible in this world.)
+(And absolutely do not say "exponential" here: exponential growth is negligible in this world.)
 The PR functions are insufficient because, in three simple lines, we can define an obviously computable function that grows faster than any of them.
 It is, of course, [Ackermann's function](https://plato.stanford.edu/entries/recursive-functions/#AckePeteFunc).